project-tsurugi/iceaxe-testing/README.md

 -Pdbtest.credentials=/path/to/credential-file
 ```

-For tests other than credential, specifying only one of `--user`, `--auth-token`, or `--credentials` is sufficient.
+For tests other than credential, specifying only one of `user`, `auth-token`, or `credentials` is sufficient.
 If none of these are specified, authentication will be performed using the user `tsurugi`.

 In the credential test, anything not specified is skipped.